This is what to expect during a naturopathic visit with Dr. Shah from the initial assessment to subsequent appointments.

-The second visit is where Dr. Shah will lay out the short and long term treatment plan that she feels is ideal for you.
-The second visit is typically 1-2 weeks after the initial visit to provide Dr. Shah time to review your case, conduct research and select the best individualized treatment plan for you.
-If there are any diagnostic testing options that are necessary at this point, she will present it to you during this visit.
+The second visit is where Dr. Shah will lay out the short and long-term treatment plan that she feels is ideal for you.
+The second visit is typically 1-2 weeks after the initial assessment to allow time for Dr. Shah to review your case, conduct any research, and select the best treatment plan for you.
+If there are diagnostic testing options that are necessary, these will be presented to you at this appointment.

-Subsequent visits can range from 30 minutes to 1 hour in duration, based on what Dr. Shah feels is best.
-Acupuncture appointments will usually be 45 minutes or 1 hour to maximize your relaxation time and give you more time for the treatment.
+Subsequent visits can range from 30 minutes to 1 hour in duration based on what Dr. Shah feels is best.
+Acupuncture treatments will usually be 45 minutes or 1 hour to maximize your relaxation time and give you more time for the treatment.

-Often with naturopathic medicine, you may begin to see signs of symptom relief within a few days to a week depending on your concern, but because this type of medicine is really rooted in addressing the cause and any imbalances in the body, sometimes it can take 3 months for changes to be seen as your body re-balances itself.
-The more chronic your condition, the longer it will take to address and treat the root cause as we may have to work together to "peel the layers of the onion".
+Often with naturopathic medicine, you may begin to see signs of symptom relief within a few days to a week depending on your concern but because this type of medicine is really rooted in addressing the root cause, sometimes it can take up to 3 months for changes as the body re-balances itself.
+The more chronic your condition, the longer it will take to address and treat the root cause as we may have to work together to "peel back the layers of the onion".